Boulder-Cryogenic-Quantum-Testbed/scresonators/README.md

 Here's an example using some of the data hosted on this repository.
 Hosted datasets from groups around the world can be found [here](/cryores/test_data).

-This particular example code is meant to be run in the measurement directory.
+This particular example code is meant to be run in the root directory.

 ```python
 import numpy as np